khakhalin/Dynamic-clamp-2018/Data_key.md

 ### data_spikeShapes.txt

 For each cell, quantifies average spiking, amplitude tuning, and temporal tuning of spikiness in the dynamic clamp experiments.
-Produced by **dynamic_spikes_plot_2017.R**, based on the data from **data_outDataset**.
+Produced by **dynamic_spikes_plot.R**, based on the data from **data_outDataset**.
 These numbers were latere integrated into the **data_mainInput.txt** summary table.